 A Few Frequently Asked Questions Regarding Racial Discrimination

 Unfortunately, racial discrimination occurs far too often in Ohio and throughout the United States.
-At The Spitz Law Firm, LLC, we fight against these instances to ensure a fair working environment for all.
+At Spitz, The Employee’s Law Firm, we fight against these instances to ensure a fair working environment for all.
 If you’re wondering whether you’ve been discriminated against because of your race, we’ve addressed some of the more common questions we receive right here:

 What Should I Do If I Was Taken Off A Job Because The Customer Does Not Like Black People?
 Can An Employer Make Employment Decisions Based On The Racial Preference Of Its Clients?